 AI for On-Chain Whale Tracking: How to Pull Real Signal Out of Nansen / Arkham Noise

 Whale wallets move hundreds of times a day — most of it is noise: internal exchange transfers, market-maker hedging, cold-storage reshuffling.
 AI's real value here is not "identifying whales" (Nansen already labels them); it's picking out the 5 actually meaningful signals from a few hundred.
-This page gives a complete SOP: 5 categories of whale signals + tool stack + automated alert configuration + 5 real case studies.
+This page gives a complete SOP: 5 categories of whale signals + tool stack + automated alert configuration + 5 illustrative signal scenarios.

 1. What "whale" actually means #